CambridgeNuclear/SCONE/docs/User Manual.rst

 * macroResponse: used to score macroscopic reaction rates

   - MT: MT number of the desired reaction.
-The options are: -1 total, -2 capture, -6 fission, -7 nu*fission, -21 absorption
+The options are: -1 total, -2 disappearance, -3 elastic scattering, -4 total inelastic scattering, -6 fission, -7 nu*fission, -21 absorption.
+    Additionally, all the MT numbers allowed by microResponse can be used here.

 Example: ::